 - (i) Labor: Each agent, either landed or landless, is endowed with one unit of labor that is divisible between two usages-family labor on their own farms and hired labor on others' farms. - (ii) Land: Each landed agent is endowed with the land of size $A_e > 0$ and security level $S_e \in [0,1]$.
 Larger S_e means a lower risk of losing the endowed land and its attached capital investments, and $S_e = 1$ means no risk.
-Landed agents are heterogeneous in the size and security level of land endowment, although the same intensity of natural capital k_n is embedded in their endowed land.
+Agents' land endowments are heterogeneous in sizes and security levels, although the same intensity of natural or minimal capital k_n is embedded in all endowed land.